 Interest Rates are Almost at Zero

 If you purchase a home now, you’ll be paying a lot less to borrow money.
 With the interest rates being at a historic low, your monthly mortgage payment will have a lower interest rate, and you can afford to pay more since the monthly borrowing cost will be lower.
 However, there is some risk involved with the economy in general.
 With the threat of unemployment and uncertainty in the market, more and more banks will inevitably begin tightening their lending standards.
 Thus, making it harder for individuals to secure a mortgage, despite the lower interest rates.
-A recent example of banks tightening their lending standard is Chase, who recently and raised their down payment requirement to 20%.
+A recent example of banks tightening their lending standard is Chase, who recently raised their credit score criteria to 700 and raised their down payment requirement to 20%.

 You May Get a Discounted Price